elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 ### Fallback to `Any`

-Another alternative to `@derive` is to explicitly tell the protocol the fallback to `Any` when an implementation cannot be found.
+Another alternative to `@derive` is to explicitly tell the protocol to fallback to `Any` when an implementation cannot be found.
 This can be achieved by setting `@fallback_to_any` to `true` in the protocol definition:

 ```elixir
 defprotocol Blank do